The HyperTexts

 Spring has not the flowers

-Nor autumn such a squall
+nor autumn such a squall

-Nor summer heat the power
+nor summer heat the power

-Nor winter cold the pall --
+nor winter cold the pall—

-Nor Beauce the cornucopia,
+nor Beauce the cornucopia,

-Nor all the seas the fish,
+nor all the seas the fish,

 Bretagne no utopia,

-Auvergne no fount like this --
+Auvergne no springs like this—

-Nor has the night the torches,
+nor has the night the torches,

-Nor have the woodlands trees,
+nor have the woodlands trees,

-As I, the scars and scorches
+as I, the scars and scorches

-You've burned there by degrees.
+you've burned there by degrees.

 First published by Leviathan Quarterly (UK)